 \section{Introduction}

-Graph neural network (GNN) has emerged as a foundational deep learning paradigm for learning complex patterns and structural information from graph-structured data such as social networks \cite{sharma2024survey}, molecular structures \cite{corso2024graph,wang2023graph}, biological networks \cite{zhang2021graph}, financial networks \cite{wang2021review}, image pixels \cite{han2022vision} and transportation and logistics networks \cite{xue2025data}.
+Graph neural networks (GNNs) have emerged as a foundational deep learning paradigm for learning complex patterns and structural information from graph-structured data such as social networks \cite{sharma2024survey}, molecular structures \cite{corso2024graph,wang2023graph}, biological networks \cite{zhang2021graph}, financial networks \cite{wang2021review}, image pixels \cite{han2022vision} and transportation and logistics networks \cite{xue2025data}.
 GNNs have demonstrated exceptional performance in addressing the most challenging real-world problems.
-It is widely used in drug discovery \cite{liu2023interpretable}, where it helps to identify promising compounds or vaccines for remedy of a disease; protein interaction prediction \cite{zhao2023semignn}, where it predicts how protein would behave in a interaction with other living cell.
-Companies leverage the strength of GNN to build advanced recommendation system for social networks and retail marketing cites \cite{wu2022graph}, while chemists use it for molecular analysis \cite{corso2024graph,wang2023graph}.
+It is widely used in drug discovery \cite{liu2023interpretable}, where it helps to identify promising compounds or vaccines for the treatment of diseases; protein interaction prediction \cite{zhao2023semignn}, where it predicts how protein would behave in an interaction with other living cell.
+Companies leverage the strength of GNN to build advanced recommendation system for social networks and retail marketing sites \cite{wu2022graph}, while chemists use it for molecular analysis \cite{corso2024graph,wang2023graph}.
 In computer vision, images are converted into graphs by representing the superpixels generated from the image pixels as nodes and relation between the superpixels as edges.
 These graphs are then used for image classification \cite{vasudevan2023image}, object detection \cite{shi2020point}.
 Meanwhile, cyber security teams, banks and other financial institution deploy GNN for intrusion detection \cite{sun2024gnn} and financial fraud detection \cite{motie2024financial,cheng2025graph}.
 GNN extracts deep insights from graph data using iterative message-passing techniques, where node representations are recursively updated by aggregating the features of their neighbors \cite{gilmer2017neural}.
 Due to their ability to tackle these complex problems, GNNs have gained significant attention and their use is expanding rapidly in both academia and industry \cite{lu2025survey}.
-Despite demonstrating impressive performance across diverse applications, GNN's vulnerability to backdoor attacks still remain underexplored, making their security an increasingly critical concern as their adoption in continues to grow\cite{guan2024graph}.
+Despite demonstrating impressive performance across diverse applications, GNN's vulnerability to backdoor attacks still remain underexplored, making their security an increasingly critical concern as their adoption continues to grow\cite{guan2024graph}.